Aidan Davis

 Aidan Davis (born 23 March 1997) is an English street dancer, rapper, and television host.
-In 2009, he and reached the final of the third series of the ITV talent show Britain's Got Talent.
+In 2009, he reached the final of the third series of the ITV talent show Britain's Got Talent.
 He finished fifth place overall and later that year he toured the United Kingdom, making live performances with the series' other finalists.

 Davis has made numerous performances since Britain's Got Talent, including the 'Diversitoys' tour with Diversity, and as a presenter on the Friday Download show on CBBC.
 In 2012 Aidan made his first music video, "Let's Dance", which featured Jon Dos.

 History

 Britain's Got Talent: 2009

 In May 2009, Davis auditioned for the third series of the ITV television talent show Britain's Got Talent.
 In his audition he performed to Flo Rida's "Low".
 He received positive comments from all three judges, with Simon Cowell saying "I think you're better than any dancer on this show, you are super, super, super talented".
 He received three yesses from Cowell, Amanda Holden and Piers Morgan and was put through to the next round.
 Despite never having had a dance lesson, at the time Davis was compared to the series 2 winner George Sampson and was later chosen as one of the 40 semi-finalists.

 He performed for a second time in the semi-final on 29 May 2009, dancing to "Rock Your Body" by Justin Timberlake.
 Again he received a standing ovation from the audience and positive comments from the judges.
 Amanda Holden said that Davis "blew her away" and he "went through the roof."
 Cowell told him, "whatever 'it' is, you've got it."
 He also praised Davis' confidence and charisma.
 Morgan compared him to a young Justin Timberlake, declaring him "a delight to watch".
 He was automatically put through to the final after receiving the highest public vote.

 In the final,(30 May 2009)he again performed to Flo Rida's "Low", which was his audition piece.
 He received a standing ovation.
 Amanda Holden and Piers Morgan loved the performance.
 Simon Cowell, however, told him his performance was not as good as his performance the previous night in the semi-final.
 He told him: "To be honest with you it wasn't as good.
 You had 24 hours and limited time to put it together.
 But you still have a huge future ahead of you" Davis later said that he felt "gutted" by this, but Cowell urged "Don't listen to me – no one else does.
 There's the public vote".

 He did not rank in the top three acts in the competition, finishing overall in fifth place, receiving 6.5% of the total 4 million votes cast.
 After the show, Simon Cowell spoke of his regret at making Davis cry during the final.